jkaikkonen/jkaikkonen/README.md

 Certifications: CSA / CAD / CIS-ITSM / PSM I
 <br>

-- 🌱 I’m currently learning MySQL and Python
+- 🌱 I’m currently learning Python and Pandas
 - 💬 Ask me about anything ServiceNow related!
 - ⚡ Fun fact: I used to work as a restaurant chef, so ask me anything about food related things!